kerwanp/girouette/README.md

 ## Basic Routing

 After installation, you can start using decorators to define your routes.

+By convention, Girouette will scan all files in the `./app` folder, finishing by `_controller.ts`.

 Import the decorators you need in your controller:

 ```typescript
 import {